Frequently Asked Questions

 Nope, that’s nature’s job!
 Milk contains lactose, a natural sugar found in milk.

 Skim, 1%, and 2% milk contain no less than 1,200 IUs of vitamin A per litre, which works out to 10% of our daily intake per 250mL serving.
-No Vitamin A is added to 3.25% homogenized milk because it’s got enough as is.
+No Vitamin A is added to 3.25% homogenized milk.

 Great question.
 Milk has no less than 300 international units of vitamin D per litre.
 That means with every 250 mL serving, you’ll get 45% of the recommended daily amount.
 Vitamin D helps build strong bones and teeth.

-Feel free to enjoy our milk, chocolate milk, butter, sour cream, cottage cheese, eggnog, cream, whipping cream, and buttermilk without any gluten, because all of our products are gluten free.
+All of our products are gluten free!
 However, always be sure to check the ingredient list for any potential allergens.

 It’s actually quite simple.
 For maximum freshness and enjoyment, it’s best to keep milk as cool as possible — ideally between 0° and 4° Celsius.
 If your trip home from the grocery store takes a while, that’s ok.
 Just make sure you bring an insulated cooler with you to be on the safe side.
 In your fridge, make sure your milk is kept on the shelves to avoid temperature variation, which can affect the shelf life.

 And one more thing — be sure to keep all your dairy products away from strong-smelling foods.

 Baxter Regular Egg Nog can be found on shelves in the few weeks leading up to Easter, while both Regular and Light Egg Nog are available for Thanksgiving.